awslabs/data-on-eks/website/docs/gen-ai/inference/Mistral-7b-inf2.md

 ## Deploying the Ray Cluster with Mistral 7B Model

-Once the `trainium-inferentia` cluster is deployed, you can proceed to use `kubectl` to deploy the `ray-service-mistral.yaml` from `/data-on-eks/gen-ai/inference/mistral-7b-rayserve-inf2/` path.
+Once the `trainium-inferentia` EKS cluster is deployed, you can proceed to use `kubectl` to deploy the `ray-service-mistral.yaml` from `/data-on-eks/gen-ai/inference/mistral-7b-rayserve-inf2/` path.

 In this step, we will deploy the Ray Serve cluster, which comprises one `Head Pod` on `x86 CPU` instances using Karpenter autoscaling, as well as `Ray workers` on `inf2.24xlarge` instances, autoscaled by [Karpenter](https://karpenter.sh/).